Skip to main content

 • Insurance – most often this means the dollar value of your own life insurance policy.

 Some methods will also consider age as a critical factor in your total score.
-For example, how close you are to retirement may increase or deplete the total value of your savings.
+For example, how close you are to retirement may increase or decrease the total value of your savings.

-Additional considerations include inflation, ROI on any savings kept in a generative account, investments, etc.
+Additional considerations include inflation, as well as returns on investments, savings kept in a generative accounts, etc.

 Why is a financial wellness score important?

 A financial wellness score can help to establish a clear baseline of your current financial situation.
-It might not be fun to look at, at first, but having this metric in your pocket will allow you to better understand which elements of their overall financial wellness scores are working, and which ones need some attention.
+It might not be fun to look at initially, but having this metric in your pocket will allow you to better understand which elements of your overall financial wellness are working, and which ones need some attention.

-Once you have this information, it becomes easier to plan a pathway between your current financial reality and the long and short term goals you set for yourself.
+Once you have this information, it becomes easier to plan a pathway between your current financial reality and the short- and long-term goals you set for yourself.
 Having this baseline will also enable you to measure your progress as you get closer to reaching those objectives.

 How to calculate your financial wellness score

-A number of basic and more complex financial wellness calculators calculation methods exist that will either place your score within an established index (similar to a credit score) or give you a percentage-based score which rates your financial wellness out of 100.
-In all cases, your score will be measured against ideal ratios established by financial experts – these ratios may be different depending on which expert or institution is delivering the ideal.
+A number of basic and more complex financial wellness calculation methods exist that will either place your score within an established index (similar to a credit score) or give you a percentage-based score which rates your financial wellness out of 100.
+In all cases, your score will be measured against ideal ratios established by financial experts, though these ratios may be different depending on which expert or institution is delivering the ideal.

 For this article, we’re borrowing standards from Credit Donkey’s basic financial wellness calculator.
 Here’s how it works.